ElDuke717/tdfewd-project-8/README.md

 # tdfewd-project-8
- The eighth project in the Treehouse Front End Web Developer Techdegree
+This is the eighth project in Treehouse's Front End Web Developer TechDegree.